Guidelines (2019 pub date)

 General Eligibility Guidelines

 1. Books must have been written by authors currently residing in Massachusetts.
 Part-time residents of Massachusetts are eligible; temporary residents (e.g., visiting professors or visiting writers-in-residence) are not.
 Writers must be living at the time their books are submitted for consideration.

 2. Any individual, organization, or company may enter a book in any appropriate category.

 3. Anthologies or collaboration are eligible if ALL authors are Massachusetts-based.

-6. Books must have been copyrighted in their original format during the calendar year 2017 (for the 18th annual awards) or 2018 (for the 19th annual awards).
+5. Books must have been copyrighted in their original format during the calendar year 2019.

-8. All books become property of the MassBook Awards program.
-Please Note: Mass Center for the Book cannot be responsible for returning any submissions deemed ineligible or submitted more than one time.
+7. All books become property of the MassBook Awards program.
+Note: Mass Center for the Book cannot be responsible for returning any submissions deemed ineligible or any extra copies of the book when it has been submitted by more than one person.

-9. Submission confirms the following: Massachusetts Center for the Book has permission to use the book cover, excerpts from the text, and publicity notices in any promotion of the Awards.
+8. Submission of a title confirms the following: Massachusetts Center for the Book has permission to use the book cover, excerpts from the text, and publicity notices in any promotion of the Awards.

 9. Each category has its own judging panel which draws from a variety of reading communities.
 The Massachusetts Center for the Book and the MassBook judges resolve all questions about eligibility; the judges determine the award winners and honorees.
 The decisions of the panels are final.